-- Pupils may only use approved email accounts (Yr1 upwards). - Every step is taken to minimize the risk of children being exposed to spam and junk mail. - Teachers should review pupil's emails regularly. - Pupils must immediately tell a teacher if they receive offensive email. - Pupils must not reveal personal details of themselves or others in email communication, or arrange to meet anyone without specific permission. - Pupils will be taught to treat incoming emails from unknown senders as suspicious and not to open attachments from such emails. - All emails from the school, especially those to external bodies, should be appropriate.
+- Pupils may only use approved email accounts (Year 1 upwards). - Every step is taken to minimize the risk of children being exposed to spam and junk mail. - Teachers should review pupil's emails regularly. - Pupils must immediately tell a teacher if they receive offensive email. - Pupils must not reveal personal details of themselves or others in email communication, or arrange to meet anyone without specific permission. - Pupils will be taught to treat incoming emails from unknown senders as suspicious and not to open attachments from such emails. - All emails from the school, especially those to external bodies, should be appropriate.
 The teacher is responsible for checking that this is the case. - Whole-class or group email addresses are currently used.
 It is not proposed at present to give out individual email accounts.
-This will remain under review. - Staff must use their local authority email (iMail) account for all emails relating to school matters.
+This will remain under review. - Staff must use their local authority email account (Office 365) for all emails relating to school matters.
 Staff personal email addresses should not be accessed by pupils or parents.
-Any email sent between staff and parents/carers should be sent through their school iMail account and the Head teacher should be copied in. - Access in school to personal email accounts may be blocked.
+Any email sent between staff and parents/carers should be sent through their Office 365 account and the Headteacher should be copied in. - Access in school to personal email accounts may be blocked.
+Staff are forbidden to use their personal email account for any school business.